Handgun type used on Sikhs is mass shooting weapon of choice

 In July 2011, Wisconsin passed a concealed carry law, leaving Illinois the only state without a law allowing citizens to carry a concealed weapon.

-Wisconsin has no prohibition on assault weapons or large-capacity ammunition magazines, according to the Law Center to Prevent Gun Violence.
+Wisconsin has no prohibition on assault weapons or large-capacity ammunition magazines, according to the Law Centre to Prevent Gun Violence.

 Wisconsin Governor Scott Walker, who signed the concealed carry law, was a speaker at the 2012 annual convention of the National Rifle Association, the main group advocating for gun ownership rights.